Psionica/psionica.github.io/tools/dual.md

 ### Your Dual is your second brain come to life
 {: .no_toc }

 The ideas, concepts, and insights which you include in your second brain make up your Dual's long-term memory.
 When using skills based on this memory system, relevant pieces of knowledge are strategically remembered behind the scenes in a context-dependent manner.
 More often than not, those memories are used to provide an explicit context for the previously fine-tuned language model when producing an original response.
-The end result of using this cognitive architecture is an expressive chatbot which seamlessly integrates disparate fragments of your knowledge with your style of writing.[^22]
+The end result of using this cognitive architecture is an expressive chatbot which seamlessly integrates disparate fragments of your knowledge with your style of writing.

 {: .quote }
 "And if one has to write anyway, it is useful to take advantage of this activity in order to create in the system of notes a competent partner of communication." -- Niklas Luhmann[^5]